 Status update: 2018 – Project on hold; BPA decision in litigation

-In 2012, the project applicant, SDS Lumber Company, announced that the proposed Whistling Ridge Energy Project was on hold and "unlikely to move forward."
+In 2012, state officials reduced the proposed Whistling Ridge Energy Project to no more than 35 wind turbines (down from the original proposal of 85 turbines).
+At that point, the project applicant, SDS Lumber Company, announced that the project was on hold and "unlikely to move forward."
 Since then, SDS has not taken any steps to move forward with the project.

 In 2015, the Bonneville Power Administration (BPA) decided to allow the project to be connected to BPA’s energy grid and to build a new federal substation for the project.
 Friends of the Columbia Gorge and Save Our Scenic Area appealed BPA's decision to the federal Ninth Circuit Court of Appeals alleging that BPA failed to adequately review the project's environmental impacts.
-The Ninth Circuit heard oral argument on March 8, 2018.
-A decision from the Ninth Circuit is expected this spring or summer.
+On March 27, 2018, the Ninth Circuit denied Friends' and SOSA's petition.
+On May 8, 2018, Friends and SOSA filed a petition for rehearing with the Ninth Circuit.

 In 2002, SDS Lumber Company requested from BPA a 70-MW generation interconnection to BPA's energy grid for a new wind energy project.
 In 2007, SDS Lumber Company proposed to build up to 85 wind turbines, each up to 426 feet tall, on prominent ridgelines near the town of White Salmon.
 In 2009, the Washington Department of Natural Resources rejected SDS's request to build wind turbines on public land.
 In 2012, a scaled-down version of the project (up to 35 turbines, each up to 430 feet tall) was approved by former Washington Governor Christine Gregoire.